Signal quality annotations¶

-To annotate the quality of an electrophysiological signal time series, follow the following steps:
+To annotate the quality of an electrophysiological signal time series, follow these steps:

 - Select the rabbit ECG example: File-> Open data file-> Rabbit_example.txt

-- Under the record pannel, select Annotation -> Signal quality.
+- Under the record panel, select Annotation -> Signal quality.
 See the red rectangle on the figure below.

 - Look for a segment with some bad quality data and draw a rectangle around it with the mouse.
-The background of the area you have selected became red.
+The background of the area you have selected will become red.

 In PhysioZoo we define three levels of signal quality: